-Caroline trained as a costume maker with the Royal Winnipeg Ballet and National Ballet of Canada, giving her a unique understanding into the design and construction process of costumes.
+Caroline trained as a costume maker with the Royal Winnipeg Ballet and National Ballet of Canada.
 This knowledge, combined with Caroline’s skill as a researcher and historian has enabled her to work with many companies and designers in the revival and reconstruction of early twentieth century dance works.

 Here is a glimpse into some of her recent work: